 *(for affiliation, please include department, institution, city, country)

-The captions and copyright notices of the images need also to be added to the image files' metadata when making the initial submission.
+The captions and copyright notices of the images must also be added to the image files' metadata when making the initial submission.
 Please refer to previously-published articles in the journal for examples of how to caption images.

-This section is optional, but if idesired any acknowledgements should be in a separate paragraph, placed after the main text but before the reference list/bibliography.
+Acknowledgements.
+This section is optional, but, if desired, any acknowledgements should be placed in a separate paragraph after the main text and before the reference list/bibliography.

 Capitalisation of titles

-Please note that when referring to proper nouns and normal institutional titles, you should always use the official, original spelling.
+Please note that the original, official spelling of proper nouns and normal institutional titles should always be used.
 For instance, it is Alliance of Digital Humanities Organizations, not Alliance of Digital Humanities Organisations.

 As with language, American or English spelling and grammar rules may be used as long as they are used consistently.
 For instance, you may use a serial comma (red, white, and blue) or not (red, white and blue).